MicrosoftDocs/sql-docs/azure-sql/database/connect-query-portal.md

    `Cannot open server 'server-name' requested by the login.
 Client with IP address 'xx.xx.xx.xx' is not allowed to access the server.
 To enable access, use the Azure Management Portal or run sp_set_firewall_rule on the master database to create a firewall rule for this IP address or address range.
 It may take up to five minutes for this change to take effect.`

-Follow the quick steps before, or for more information, see [add your outbound IP address to the server's allowed firewall rules](firewall-create-server-level-portal-quickstart.md).
+Follow the quick steps below, or for more information, see [add your outbound IP address to the server's allowed firewall rules](firewall-create-server-level-portal-quickstart.md).

 1. Return to the **Overview** page of your SQL database.
 1. Select the link for the Azure SQL logical server next to **Server name**.